YinJC/uk-tex-faq/FAQ-bibplain.md

----
-layout: page
-title: Using BibTeX with Plain TeX
+# Using BibTeX with Plain TeX
----

 The file `btxmac.tex` (which is part of the Eplain system) contains macros and documentation for using BibTeX with